-This feature allows you to select whether or not the locking of the vehicle's doors and tailgate will be delaved.
-When locking the doors and tailgate with the power door lock switch and a door or the tailgate is open, this feature will delay locking the doors and tailgate until five seconds after the last door is closed.
+This feature allows you to select whether or not the locking of the vehicle's doors and liftgate will be delayed.
+When locking the doors and liftgate with the power door lock switch and a door or the liftgate is open, this feature will delay locking the doors and liftgate until five seconds after the last door is closed.
 You will hear three chimes to signal that the delayed locking feature is in use.
 The key must be out of the ignition for this feature to work.
 You can temporarily override delayed locking by pressing the power door lock switch twice.
 See Delayed Locking on page 2-8 for more information.